Change the value of a shell option and set the positional parameters, or display the names and values of shell variables.

 The options can also be specified as arguments to an invocation of the shell.
 The current set of options may be found in $-.

-The return status is always true.
+The return status is always zero unless an invalid option is supplied.

 set is a bash builtin command.